erikdubois/Ultimate-Linux-Mint-18-Cinnamon/README.md

 ###Nvidia

-The last months I have no issues with the drivers coming from Linux (i.e.nouveau).
+The last months/years I have no issues with the drivers coming from Linux (i.e.nouveau).
 So I do NOT install the Nvidia drivers.

 Nvidia drivers will <b>NOT</b> be installed as they are very specific to your hardware.
 But checkout the code.